amin-not-found/graphics-lab/README.md

 ## Dependencies
 - gnu make to build
 - gcc for compilation
+- emscripten to build for web(wasm). note that `emcc` should be available in PATH and 3.1.53 is the version used

 ## Usage
 Source code of programs exists in `src` directory and using `make` you can build the programs inside `bin` directory: